kayabaNerve/monero-pq/README.md

 We presume a post-quantum key-exchange mechanism (KEM).
 We bound it to not be subject to any patent claims.

 NTRU (Prime) would likely be the most performant and reviewed candidate.
+Classic McEliece has notably small ciphertexts and fast decryption.
+Since the key-exchange key is never placed on-chain, it's large size is potentially acceptable.

 ### Addresses